 It’s been a long time since we returned from the Bahamas, and if I had to pack up and go tomorrow, I’d be inclined to go straight back down there for a long weekend (or OK, maybe a month).

-I often get asked the key to our ability to travel so much and, job aside, there’s really one major driving force behind all of our for-fun jetsetting: credit card points.
+I often get asked the key to our ability to travel so much and, job aside, there’s really one major driving force behind all of our for-fun jetsetting: traveling with points, specifically traveling with credit card points.
 Lots and lots of glorious credit card points.
 For both personal and work expenses, we put everything on our card so as to build up rewards we can cash in to use on flights, rental cars and even hotels.
 (A note to my CPA and CFP, don’t worry: We’re also really good at paying them off!)

-It’s true, ever since I’ve been old enough to be approved for a card, I’ve researched the heck out of the best one with great benefits for travelers, and the flexibility of Venture Card currently puts it at the top of the heap for a globetrotter like me.
+It’s true, ever since I’ve been old enough to be approved for a card, I’ve researched the heck out of the best one with great benefits for travelers like me.
 I used to have airline-specific cards, but is it just me, or do those seem to get stricter by the year?
 After never being able to actually cash in the points I’d accrued with the airlines specifically, I finally ditched those limiting programs and set my sights on credit cards with more flexibility, cards like Venture.

 And yes, I always match my wardrobe to our rental house porch—don’t you? 😉

 This year was filled with more travel than ever, which means even for us, it was a lot.
 While some of it was for work, the majority seemed to be for weddings—both the ceremonies and receptions themselves, as well as showers like my sister’s Charleston bridal luncheon.
 The thing about weddings it that people often plan them at peak travel times, be it Memorial Day weekend, New Year’s Eve or the height of vacation time in the middle of summer.
 This can make traveling for cheap a challenge—unless you know what you’re doing.